turnkeylinux-apps/faveo-helpdesk/README.rst

 `Faveo Helpdesk`_ is an automated Helpdesk system to allow you to manage customer support.
 It is built on the popular Laravel PHP framework.
-The TurnKey appliance includes the open source Community Edition, but the Faveo developers also a number of paid versions (hosted or self hosted).
+The TurnKey appliance includes the open source Community Edition, but the Faveo developers also offer a number of paid versions (hosted or self hosted).

 To complete the experience, Faveo developers also provide free Community Edition Android_ and iOS_ apps.
 Faveo Helpdesk provides usage and upgrade